paulinegilg/caradoc/docs/en/gdpr/why-protect-data.md

 Even if on the surface "we have nothing to hide"...

-We all have desires, wishes, secrets, convictions, a sex life, tastes, projects, credit, housing or social benefits, medical records, political opinions, religious beliefs... and we must be able to decide whether to share them, and with whom.
+We all have desires, wishes, secrets, convictions, a sexual life, tastes, projects, credit, housing or social benefits, medical records, political opinions, religious beliefs... and we must be able to decide whether to share them, and with whom.
 :::